Low odor weed strains

 On remote locations, there is no worry about the smell of your plant.
-However, this does not apply in a urban area.
-Even with one or two low odor plants the smell has to be taken into account.
+However, this does not apply in an urban area.
+Even with one or two low odor plants, the smell has to be taken into account.
 Do not think too easily about this because in the end prevention is better than cure.

-Probably investing in a solid carbon filter is the best and most obvious option.
-However, there are even more precautions can be taken.
+Probably, investing in a solid carbon filter is the best and most obvious option.
+However, there are even more precautions that can be taken.
 See the explanation of the different methods below:

 - Carbon filter

 - Negative ion generators